-- Cast Show Off: Neil Innes' songs, obviously.
-In a less-known example, it seems David Battley had a knack for juggling — though we only see this one-and-a-half times.
+- The Cast Show Off: Neil Innes' songs.
+In a lesser-known example, it seems David Battley had a knack for juggling — though we only see this one-and-a-half times.

 - Cluster F-Bomb: Mentioned in the "Bad Language" sketch, when the writers are talking about what to cut.